jeetsukumaran/fuzzysnake/README.rst

 Simultaneous Multiple Queries
 -----------------------------
-Using the '`-w`' flag, multiple queries can be run simultaneously, with whitespace separating query terms: a query for "hello world" would result in two filters: "hello" and "world", requiring a file to match both.
+Using the '`-m`' flag, multiple queries can be run simultaneously, with whitespace separating query terms: a query for "hello world" would result in two filters: "hello" and "world", requiring a file to match both.
 This can be useful for specifying part of a filename and then the file